History of the Royal Navy (after 1707): Cod Wars, 1958–1976

-Polaris programme, 1962-1996
+Polaris programme, 1962–1996

 In 1962 a new Dreadnought became Britain's first nuclear-powered submarine.
 The following year, the Polaris Sales Agreement allowed Britain to purchase the Polaris missile from the United States, for the purpose of submarine based nuclear deterrent.
 The highly favourable terms came at a surprise to the British, and it represented a warming of relations which had been troubled in the immediate aftermath of the Suez crisis.
 In 1968 the first ballistic missile submarine Resolution was commissioned, armed with the new missiles.
 The Royal Navy later became wholly responsible for the maintenance of the UK's nuclear deterrent.
 Even so, the Labour government had announced in 1966 that Britain would not mount major operations without the help of allies, and that the existing carrier force would be maintained into the 1970s.
 Christopher Mayhew and Sir David Luce resigned in protest, but to no avail.
 Britain withdrew from the east of Suez, cancelling its planned CVA-01 large carrier, and other than Polaris focused on its NATO responsibilities of anti-submarine warfare, defending US Navy carrier groups in the GIUK gap.
 Polaris-armed submarines patrolled the North Atlantic from 1968 to 1996.
 The Polaris program was eventually abolished in favour of the newer Trident system.

-Beira Patrol, 1966-1975
+Beira Patrol, 1966–1975

 With UN support, Britain applied sanctions on Rhodesia (now Zimbabwe) after it unilaterally declared independence without meeting preconditions including adopting racial equality.
 After Rhodesia sought to circumvent an oil embargo by importing oil through the port of Beira in Portuguese Mozambique, the Royal Navy began a nine year blockade of the port- though they could not approach closer than the 6 nautical mile territorial limit.
 Navy personnel boarded and questioned oil tankers arriving in the port, and after United Nations Security Council Resolution 221, were authorised to use force against non compliant tankers.
-Approximately 80 Royal Navy ships were involved in the blockade at various points, including the aircraft carrier HMS Ark Royal, though the operation was scaled back after the independence of Madagascar in 1971 to only two ships, and the operation ended after Mozambique gained independence in 1975.
+Approximately 80 Royal Navy ships were involved in the blockade at various points, including the aircraft carrier Ark Royal, though the operation was scaled back after the independence of Madagascar in 1971 to only two ships, and the operation ended after Mozambique gained independence in 1975.

 The patrol was a costly endeavour that was difficult to organise from a legal and political perspective, and failed to achieve its goals.
 It has been described as a "cautionary tale".